coder966/react-rich-ui/docs/components/RruDateTimeInput.md

 | disabled  | Is the date disabled. | No       |
 | className | Class name.           | No       |
 | style     | Custom style.         | No       |

+## Default field value

+If you read the value of a field of this type, and the field did not have an initial value nor it was filled/entered by the user; then the default value is `null`.